- Canary Islands

 Be prepared for a big crowd and beware of pickpockets!

-We would recommend to arrive early, before 10:00.
+We would recommend arriving early, before 10:00.
 This way you will have around 2 hours or so before it gets very crowded.
 By then you can take a break and enjoy a cup of coffee or something to eat.